-UNCRC, article 2.2.
+16 UNCRC, article 2.2.

-&lt;sup>16 A/HRC/38/45 para 67.
+17 A/HRC/38/45 para 67.

-counter terrorism, human trafficking or migrant smuggling, shall not be discriminatory in purpose or effect, including by subjecting migrants to profiling on the basis of prohibited grounds, and regardless of whether or not they have been smuggled or trafficked.
+at Borders (2014), provides that measures taken to address irregular migration, or to counter terrorism, human trafficking or migrant smuggling, shall not be discriminatory in purpose or effect, including by subjecting migrants to profiling on the basis of prohibited grounds, and regardless of whether or not they have been smuggled or trafficked.
 Further the Guidelines provide that: "States and, where applicable, international and civil society organizations, should consider: [...]
 (2) Ensuring that non-discrimination provisions in legislation are applicable to all border governance measures at international borders; (3) adopting or amending legislation to ensure that respect, protection and fulfilment of all human rights, including mandatory protection and assistance provisions, are explicitly included in all border related legislation, including but not limited to legislation aimed at addressing irregular migration, establishing or regulating asylum procedures and combating trafficking in persons and smuggling of migrants."